f-blan/SDP_Traffic_DOTS/Report.md

 <br> These type of entities are very similar to ParkSpot entities, the only difference being that there is a fixed amount of them (4 per district) and that they are reserved for buses when they reach the corresponding Bus Stop Intersection.
 Likewise the entities themselves do not render any visual component but their position; it is represented in the district texture by the orange areas.<br>

 #### 2.4.4 TrafficLights
-<br> TrafficLight entities are identified by the TrafficLightComponent and are processed by the TrafficLightSystem, QuadrantSystem and visually managed by the SpriteSheetRendererSystem.
+<br> TrafficLight entities are identified by the TrafficLightComponent and are processed by the TrafficLightSystem and the QuadrantSystem.
 Each traffic light contains information about its state (Whether or not is it red or vertical) and the amount of time the traffic light is set to green (This number is obtained by randomly selecting a number between minTrafficLightTime and maxTrafficLightTime).
-Just like ParkSpots and BusStops they are spawned in the first frame by Map_Setup.<br>
+Just like ParkSpots and BusStops they are spawned in the first frame by Map_Setup.
+They are rendered as a small white circle (its positioning with respect to the tile of the map determines the state of the traffic light)<br>

 #### 2.4.5 Cars
 <br> Cars are the most important entity of the simulation and can contain different types of components at different points in time.
 As mentioned in 2.4.1 they are spawned by the CarSpawnerSystem, which initializes most of their components.
 Their movement is regulated by the QuadrantSystem, which makes them avoid colliding with other cars along with some other functionalities.